simon-ritchie/apysc/docs_src/source/set_debug_mode.md

     dest_dir_path='set_debug_mode_basic_usage/')
 ```

-The exported HTML will be appended the information (Python's function and method callings, its module and class names, and argument information) as the JavaScript comment, like the following:
+This setting appends the information (Python's function and method callings, its module and class names, and argument information) as the JavaScript comment to the exported HTML, like the following:

 ```js
 ...